Elton John Fast Facts

 He is the third most successful Billboard Hot 100 artist of all time, according to the magazine's tally of sales for music released between 1958 and 2015.
 Only the Beatles and Madonna rank higher.

-John's tribute to Princess Diana, "Candle in the Wind 1997," sold more than 10 million copies in the United States. lt is the best selling physical single of all time in the US.
+John's tribute to Princess Diana, "Candle in the Wind 1997," sold more than 10 million copies in the United States.
+The song is the best-selling physical single of all time in the US.
 Proceeds from record sales were donated to the Diana, Princess of Wales Memorial Fund, which issued grants to a variety of charities.

 Timeline: